10 Shirt Types Every Man Should Own

 During the summer months, to avoid unsightly sweat patches, we need a fabric we can rely on.
 Cotton makes up the majority of our tops, but it is linen that will offer more breathability.
-The nature of the material allows more air to circulate the body, helping to keep us cooler.
+The nature of the material allows more air to circulate through the body, helping to keep us cooler.

 If you are still paranoid about the inevitable crinkles, then seek out a cotton/linen mix which should still offer some breathability, but with less creasing.

 Unlike its lighter weave cousin, chambray, denim is a robust, thicker material.
 In essence, it is made from the same fabric that your favourite jeans are and is great for adding texture to outfits.

 A key styling mistake that men make with denim though revolves around shade choices.
 Your top and bottom half should contrast and not be a similar shade.
 This way you can still wear a denim shirt with your jeans but won’t look like a cowboy.
 Break the contrast up further by adding a white t-shirt under the shirt.

 Jeans are a favourite of many men, but use this as a chance to mix things up.
 Lighter coloured chinos for example work well with a darker shade of denim shirt.

 Denim uses a twill-weave construction, whereby chambray is made from a plain weave.
 The result is a lighter fabric that offers more options than your denim shirt.